LaggedSoda/projects/lm386 music player/project.md

-And here it is, the sound I recorded with my phone so you can hear the crackle and noise in the amp.
+And here it is (in the project folder with the .m4a file type), the sound I recorded with my phone so you can hear the crackle and noise in the amp.
 Ahh, so rustic.
 It makes imperfection feel intentional, but I didn't intend on the noise, but I liked it.